RISE-Maritime/crowsnest-frontend/README.md

-# Crow's Nest - Frontend

-A React web-application working as Crow's Nest frontend.
+# Crowsnest

+Crowsnest, a testing and demonstration application base developed by RISE Maritime.
+This platform is designed to serve as a launchpad for swift prototyping, offering an opportunity to experience future Human-Machine Interfaces (HMI) for use in marine operations, remote operation centers and more.

+It is a [React](https://react.dev/) web-application aimed to use [Open Bridge](https://www.openbridge.no/) design guidelines as fare as reasonable e posable.

-## Development in VSCode
+## Connectors

+- Keelson (Zenoh)
+- MQTT
+- Devise sensors (GNSS & IMU)

+## Quick getting stated with a local copy on your computer

-1. Clone the `crowsnest-frontend` repository.
+1. Clone the repository `git clone git@github.com:MO-RISE/crowsnest-frontend.git`
-2. Open the `crowsnest-frontend` directory in VSCode.
-3. Install the dependencies with:
-   `npm install`
+2. Go in to the folder `cd crowsnest-frontend`
+3. The application needs first to install dependencies to run, you need [Node.js](https://nodejs.org/en/download/current) and [npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) installed on your computer.
+To install dependencies run: `npm install`
-4. Open a terminal window and start the frontend development server:
+4. Start the frontend development server:
-   `npm start` (accessible at `localhost:3000`).
+   `npm start` it will open webpage to `localhost:3000` or go enter the URL manual into your browser.

+## Navigation charts setup

-5. Start the crowsnest-gis and crowsnest-tiles services:
-   `docker-compose -f docker-compose.dev.yml up -d`
+1. Start the crowsnest-gis and crowsnest-tiles services: `docker-compose -f docker-compose.dev.yml up -d`

 ## Production